unpcyet/personal-diary/README.md

 - Stop stressing.
 Take a deep breath, relax, let go of all your burdens and pressures, ignore everything, and everything will be fine
 - Don’t take criticism from someone you wouldn’t take advice from
 - Never interrupt your enemy when he is making a mistake
+- Being sarcastic and satirical to tell someone how absurd they are
 - Act like a fool
 - Being realistic and pragmatic
 - Don't overshare